canonical/ubuntu-pro-docs/account-problems.rst

     Find the original "Welcome to Ubuntu Pro" message we sent you, and contact the Customer Success team with the details provided.

-    If you cannot find the welcome message, go to `ubuntu.com <ubuntu.com>`_ and ask for Customer Success contact details using the Livechat service.
+    If you cannot find the welcome message, go to `https://ubuntu.com/ <https://ubuntu.com/>`_ and ask for Customer Success contact details using the LiveChat service.

 .. _portal-access-problems: